 Mage Wappa: Traditional Japanese Wooden Bento Box

-Nowadays, a wide variety of bento boxes can be bought online outside of Japan.
-Some have illustrations of cute characters, while some others have a thermos function.
+Nowadays, various types of bento boxes are available online outside of Japan.
+Some varieties have illustrations of cute characters.
+Some others have a thermos function.

 Mage Wappa (曲げわっぱ)

-Correctly, Mage Wappa refers to a cylindrical box made of bent thin wooden plates such as Japanese cedar or hinoki cypress.
-The wooden box has a lid and is often used as a bento box or a rice chest.
+Mage Wappa is a cylindrical box made of thin bent wooden plates such as Japanese cedar or hinoki cypress.
+The container has a lid, typically used as a bento box or a rice chest.

-Unlike plastic bento boxes, the traditional Japanese wooden box, Mage Wappa, if uncoated, absorbs moisture moderately and can keep the food inside delicious for a long time.
-Besides, it is light in weight so easy to carry around.
+Unlike plastic bento boxes, the Mage Wappa wooden box, if uncoated, absorbs moisture moderately and can keep the food inside delicious for a long time.
+Besides, it is lightweight and easy to carry around.

-In appearance, Mage Wappa has a beautiful grain and hue.
-Also, it has the natural good scent of wood, and if you properly maintain it, you can use the wooden box for many years.
+In appearance, Magewappa has a beautiful hue and grain.
+It has a good scent of wood, and if properly maintained, you can use it for many years.

-Basically, in maintenance, use a soft sponge, wash gently, and dry well.
 Don’t soak the wooden box in water for a long time.
-If the box has rice stuck to it tightly, soak it in water for 10 minutes or so and then remove the rice.
+If it has rice stuck, after soaking it in water for 10 minutes or so, remove the rice.

-If your Mage Wappa has a lacquer or urethane coating, you can clean it using neutral dishwashing liquid.
-But if not or no coating, don’t use the soap, just wash it gently with a soft sponge and dry well naturally.
+If your Magewappa has a lacquer or urethane coating, you can clean it using neutral dishwashing liquid.
+But if not, you should not use the soap.